Alex-121/MyClassList/README.md

 ![](app/images/mobileapp_sharedPref.PNG)

 ## Contact Location
 Using Google's map API, find the location of youor contacts using the address in the database.
-Also be able to find location via bluetooth <br>
+Also be able to find location via GPS and network <br>
 ![](app/images/mobileapp_mapApi.PNG)